Easy Macaron Recipe for Beginners

 Don’t rush this step or you will probably get hollow macarons.
 Start out slow until the egg whites are foamy THEN add the cream of tartar.
 Once you have soft peaks, add the superfine sugar.
 Continue to mix on med-high speed until you have stiff peaks.
 It will also look like the egg whites are balled up inside the whisk.

-Now you can add the color and vanilla.
+Now you can add the food coloring and vanilla.

 SIFTING IS YOUR FRIEND!
 When in doubt, sift again.
-Make sure you sift the confectioners powdered sugar and almond flour together AT LEAST twice, if not three times.
+Make sure you sift the powdered sugar and almond flour together AT LEAST twice, if not three times.
 The final sift will be right into the bowl of whipped egg whites.
+Any chinks left behind need to go bye-bye.

 Macaronage sounds so fancy and guess what??
 You are going to do it!
 Macaronage means the process of knocking out air and folding the egg whites and the almond flour mixture.
 This is how you get glossy shells and the cute little “feet”.
 Here is where most people may go wrong.
 This step is a delicate balance between getting air out but not over mixing.
 I know, I know, how is that a thing??
 But, practice makes perfect and I still run into issues sometimes.
 A silicone spatula is the best tool for this process, in my opinion.
 Get ready to use some elbow grease and make some magic! ✨